7 Unknown Reasons For Weight Gain During Your Period

 When To See A Doctor

-If you find the PMS symptoms or the additional weight gain significantly hampering any of your activities or affecting your lifestyle considerably, you might consider consulting a doctor.
+Consider consulting a doctor if you find your PMS symptoms or the additional weight gain significantly hampering your daily activities or affecting your lifestyle considerably.
+It is really important to take an active role in your health, especially when dealing with menstrual symptoms.
+Discuss what you are going through with your healthcare provider transparently.
 They can help you find the right treatment options to help relieve your PMS symptoms.
+This approach can lead to better management of your health and help you feel more in control throughout your cycle.

 Infographic: Foods To Eat During Your Periods